 The German National Tourist Office hosted me for a 12-day whistle stop tour of S.W.
-Germany: Stuttgart (Germany), Baden Baden (where I took the waters), the Black Forest (can't remember what I did there), Heidelberg (breweries), Erfurt (watched an outdoor opera on the cathedral steps), Aschaffenberg (Germany’s perfect, undiscovered medieval town), Koblenz (with a formidable fortress and excellent museums), and Berlin.
+Germany: Stuttgart (Germany), Baden Baden (where I took the waters), the Black Forest (spa treatment and mountain hike), Heidelberg (breweries), Erfurt (watched an outdoor opera on the cathedral steps), Aschaffenberg (Germany’s perfect, undiscovered medieval town), Koblenz (with a formidable fortress and excellent museums), and Berlin.

-With Germany conquered, it was on to Monaco for 2 days, then off to Wales for a 5-day self-guided press trip with Linda as photographer.
+Then to Monaco for 2 days (Diamond League track meet), and then off to Wales for a 5-day self-guided press trip with Linda.
 Back to London for a Diamond League Meet and two assignments, and then to Paris (again).

 We capped the whole European tour de force off with a weeklong luxury barge cruise down the Burgundy Canal.
 With 7 passengers and a 6-person crew on our 148-foot long boutique hotel barge, pampering us with fine French wine, gourmet regional food, and daily tours, this was unreservedly my finest moment as a travel writer.

 Back to Seattle for a few days, and then off to Boston.
-Presented on marketing your travel writing at the Great Escape Publishing Ultimate Travel Writing Workshop in Boston.
+Presented on marketing tips and techniques for travel writers at a conference in Boston.

 Another Nebraska press trip—this time to Brownville, Nebraska City, and Omaha and Lincoln.
 Again I’m surprised at what the region has to offer: stayed in a recreated Riverboat, and toured the arboretum, the Museum of American Speed, a windmill factory, the zoo, the Historic Haymarket District, microbrewery tours, and the State History Museum.